Call4Cloud | MMP-C | Autopilot | Device Preparation

 7. The World TAP is not Enough

-When we have implemented Conditional Access and we are making sure all our devices are fully compliant, we still need to beware of one more setting.
+When we have implemented conditional access and ensured that all our devices are fully compliant, we still need to be aware of one more setting.

 Some time ago I created a blog about using the web sign and how you could configure it to use your MFA Authenticator to log in to your device

 Of course, we are also requiring MFA when logging in to our compliant devices, we do NOT exclude our compliant devices!!!! not for all of the money in the world!
-Or? 🙂 Sound like a lot…
+Or? 🙂 It sounds like a lot…

 At the beginning of this blog, I showed you the fact that TAP also satisfies the MFA requirement.
 So If an IT admin needs to login into a Compliant device without knowing the Windows Hello code or the user his password, he could just use the TAP.
 Just as with the Autopilot enrollment, the TAP sign-in will be mentioned in the Audit Logs.
 Besides the Azure Audit logs, we could also use the Windows Event log to determine if TAP was used.

-I guess that event is one of those events you really want to monitor with the use of Azure Log Analytics as described in this blog!
+I guess that event is one of those you really want to monitor using Azure Log Analytics, as described in this blog!

 Azure Log Analytics monitor Applocker Azure joined Devices (call4cloud.nl)